 The global water crisis has been the focus of many non-profit organizations for decades.

-Some are known for making a difference in some of the most water-stricken regions of the world while others have garnered a reputation for exploitation and poor revenue management.
+Some are known for making a difference in some of the most water-stricken regions of the world, while others have garnered a reputation for exploitation and poor revenue management.

-In this article, we’ve gathered a list of the top 12 clean water charity organizations from around the world which are highly reputable, currently active, and vigorously and creatively making an effort to fight the global water crisis.
+In this article, we’ve gathered a list of the top 12 clean water charity organizations from around the world, which are highly reputable, currently active, and vigorously and creatively making an effort to fight the global water crisis.

 The Global Journal estimates that there are around 10 million NGOs worldwide (Tech Report).
-While it's difficult to determine how many of these organizations are dedicated to the water crisis, Guidestar, the leading database in NGO stats and information, provides about 18,000 results when inquiring of water-related NGOs.
+While it's difficult to determine how many of these organizations are dedicated to the water crisis, Guidestar, the leading database in NGO stats and information, provides about 18,000 results when inquiring about water-related NGOs.
 And while many of these organizations operate on a local level or address water needs as a supplement to other concerns, very few focus primarily on the water crisis on a global scale.

 As with all NGOs, transparency and revenue circulation is always a legitimate concern for supporters.
 According to Johns Hopkins University, if all NGOs formed a country, it would have the 5th largest economy in the world (Non-profit Action).
 With reports of corruption circulating in the NGO world, it is no wonder why skepticism would cause hesitation in donors.

-With rising concerns about water scarcity and the overwhelming number of NGOs, we've compiled a list of the most reputable, most active NGOs which are actively and efficiently engaging the global water crisis.
+With rising concerns about water scarcity and the overwhelming number of NGOs, we've compiled a list of the most reputable, most active NGOs which are actively and efficiently engaging in the global water crisis.

 Charity:Water